-This column – The Best Way To Predict The Future Is To Create It – was originally published in GDUSA’s January/February 2020 print edition.
-GK
+This column – 2020 GDUSA People To Watch: The Best Way To Predict The Future Is To Create It – was originally published in our January/February 2020 print edition.

 New Year’s Resolution one liner: “I was going to quit all my bad habits, then I realized that no one likes a quitter.”

 There are a million of these New Year’s quips, almost all bordering on cringeworthy.
 This particular line resonated with me, though, because there is no quit in us here at GDUSA where, against the odds, our print, digital and web presence continues to grow.
 We kick off our 57th year of publishing as we have so many other times, focusing on three pillars of our community.

 First, influential and newsworthy designers whom we quaintly refer to as “People To Watch,” creatives we respect for their talent, leadership, success, insight, business-savvy, community service and newsworthiness.
 Second, we introduce you to a group of top students from leading design schools.
 Their fresh take on design, education, careers and life are energizing and hopeful.
 The third pillar – manufactures, makers, vendors, distributors – is featured prominently on our website in our ‘Designer-Friendly Suppliers + Services’ directory.
 These are the increasingly rare organizations — papermakers, printers, hardware and software producers, type purveyors and stock visual companies, and more — who understand, embrace and serve the graphic design marketplace.
 There is a symbiotic relationship between creators and their tools; we urge you to link up with these potentially invaluable partners.

 It’s good advice but I fear it will go in one Year and out the other Year.

 Connection and Empathy